-Therefore an approved Wet Weather Erosion Control Plans (WWECP) is required each year for all active grading permits to prevent erosion and sediment transport.
+Therefore an approved Erosion and Sediment Control Plans (ESCP) are required each year for all active grading permits to prevent erosion and sediment transport.
 It is the responsibility of the grading inspector to inspect each site to ensure that the approved erosion control devices have been installed properly and will be adequate to prevent erosion and sediment transport.
-In addition, the inspector may require a WWECP for building permits in which he/she determines that it is needed in order to prevent erosion and sediment transport.
+In addition, the inspector may require a ESCP for building permits in which he/she determines that it is needed in order to prevent erosion and sediment transport.

 Beginning October 15th of each year, inspectors should be constantly aware of erosion and sediment control during all inspections.
-Although not all job sites require an approved WWECP, all sites must have measures in place to prevent erosion and sediment transport.
-While in the office each morning, each inspector shall review his/her inspection schedule and bring the approved WWECP for each applicable job to the field.
+Although not all job sites require an approved ESCP, all sites must have measures in place to prevent erosion and sediment transport.
+While in the office each morning, each inspector shall review his/her inspection schedule and bring the approved ESCP for each applicable job to the field.

-The approved WWECP is required to be at the job site at all times, in addition to the "Developer/Contractor Self-Inspection Form", which should be filled out before storm events with a 40% chance of 0.25" or greater of predicted rain and after actual precipitation.
+The approved ESCP is required to be at the job site at all times, in addition to the "Developer/Contractor Self-Inspection Form", which should be filled out before storm events with a 40% chance of 0.25" or greater of predicted rain and after actual precipitation.

-LOCAL STORM WATER POLLUTION PREVENTION PLANS
+STORM WATER POLLUTION PREVENTION PLANS

-In addition to erosion control plans, projects in which the total disturbed area is one acre or greater (for grading and building permits) require an approved Local Storm Water Pollution Prevention Plan (LSWPPP).
+In addition to erosion control plans, projects in which the total disturbed area is one acre or greater (for grading and building permits) require an approved Storm Water Pollution Prevention Plan (SWPPP).

-The LSWPPP provides Best Management Practices (BMPs) for waste management, materials pollution control, and non-storm water management in addition to erosion and sediment control measures.
-The LSWPPP must be updated each year to reflect current site conditions, similar to updating a WWECP.
-Job sites with an LSWPPP are required to have annual NPDES (National Pollutant Discharge Elimination System) inspections in addition to the erosion control inspections after rainstorms.
+The SWPPP provides Best Management Practices (BMPs) for waste management, materials pollution control, and non-storm water management in addition to erosion and sediment control measures.
+The SWPPP must be updated each year to reflect current site conditions, similar to updating an ESCP.
+Job sites with an SWPPP are required to have annual NPDES (National Pollutant Discharge Elimination System) inspections in addition to the erosion control inspections after rainstorms.
 Refer to BCM 106.4.3 Article 3: "NPDES Permit - Plan Check and Inspection Policy" for NPDES inspection requirements.